alpheios-project/embed-lib/README.md

                          Default: { top: '10vh', left: '10vw'}
       panelData:         panel data overrides (none currently supported. reserved for future use)
                          Default: {}
-  }
+      mobileRedirectUrl  A URL to which requests for the page from mobile devices can be redirected }

 ```